OpenSmock/Molecule-Geographical-Position-Example/README.md

 ![Capture d'écran 2023-10-26 113038](https://github.com/OpenSmock/Molecule-Geographical-Position-Example/assets/34318678/2389dd07-ba76-467f-9870-4da800690817)

-In the official distribution list, select Pharo 11 (choose 32 or 64bits depending on your system) and click on `Create image`:
+In the official distribution list, select **Pharo 11** (choose 32 or 64bits depending on your system) and click on `Create image`:

 ![Capture d'écran 2023-10-26 113406](https://github.com/OpenSmock/Molecule-Geographical-Position-Example/assets/34318678/4a8eb11f-c2de-4e84-86f0-6e1e61a8c27d)

-Depending on when you install Pharo 11, you may find it in the Deprecated distributions section.
+Depending on when you install **Pharo 11**, you may find it in the Deprecated distributions section.

 Select the newly created image in the list then click "start":